Wang Feng (singer)

-Wang Feng (汪峰 (Wāng Fēng); born 29 June 1971) is a Chinese singer, songwriter and musician.
-He is the founder and lead vocalist of the rock band No. 43 Baojia Street (鲍家街43号).
+Wang Feng (汪峰 (Wāng Fēng); born 29 June 1971) is a Chinese singer.
+He is the founder and frontman of the rock band No. 43 Baojia Street (鲍家街43号).
 After releasing two albums with the band, he signed a solo contract with Warner Music.

-Wang's third album, Fireworks (2000), marked the beginning of his solo career.
 With hit songs such as "Flying Higher" (2004), "Blooming Life" (2005), "In the Spring" (2009), and "Exist" (2011), Wang became one of the leading rock musicians in China.
 His 2009 album, Belief Flies in the Wind, earned him the Most Popular Male Singer in China award at Channel V's 14th Chinese Music Awards.
 Wang also served as a judge on the television shows The Voice of China, and Sing!
 China.

 Wang was the first male mainland Chinese singer to hold a solo concert at the Beijing Workers' Stadium and became the first male singer to perform a solo concert at the Beijing National Stadium.
 Wang also became the first mainland singer to exceed ¥100 million in annual concert box office revenue for three consecutive years from 2013 to 2015.